 To make certain that no candidate is at an inconvenience or, advantage from this, normalization of the marks gained in JEE Main 2019 will be made compulsory for the reason of standing.
 NTA will grade students on the strength of their percentile scores that will be counted as indicated by a fixed method.

-What is the Percentile Score?
+What is the JEE Main Percentile Score?

 After normalization, every topper of a session will obtain the similar percentile of 100 which is the appropriate one.
-Also, the scores between the lowest and highest ones are also altered to the relevant percentiles.
+Also, the scores between the lowest and highest ones are altered to relevant percentiles.
 As the computation is for each session, all the uppermost raw scores will have normalized Percentile Score of 100 for their individual sessions.

 Preparation of JEE Main 2019 Result for each session